This article was originally posted on September 4, 2018. It was edited on August 29, 2019 to reflect recent updates.

 - Boards, panels, etc., equipped with apparatus for electric control, for a voltage not exceeding 1,000, motor control centers (8537.10.60)

 - List Two: 25% tariffs on $16 billion of goods from China went into effect on Aug 23, 2018.
-Again, these tariffs do not include brewing equipment under section 8438.40.00, but do include electronic and mechanical appliances.
+On September 1, 2019 all items on this list will be subject to a 30% tariff.
+These tariffs electronic and mechanical appliances.

-- List Three: 10% tariffs on $200 billion of goods from China went into effect on Sep 24, 2018.
-The tariffs increased from 10% to 25% on May 10, 2019.
+- List Three: 10% tariffs on $200 billion of goods from China went into effect on Sep 24, 2018 and then increased from 10% to 25% on May 10, 2019.
+On September 1, 2019 all items on this list will be subject to a 30% tariff.
 5,745 items are on the list currently the below items could potentially impact breweries and their supply chain partners:

 - Iron/steel, tanks, casks, drums, cans, boxes & siml. cont. for any material (o/than compress./liq.gas), w/cap. of 50+ L but n/o 300 (7310.10.00)